Liquid4All/on-prem-stack/README.md

 - Base64: `data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAA...`
 - Local: `file:///local-files/<local-filename>`

-By default, the `launch.sh` script will mount the `/local-files` directory under the project root to the `/local-files` directory in the container.
-You can pass in `--mount-dir` to use a different local directory.
-Any file under the local directory will be accessible in the container.
-The file path will be `file:///local-files/<file-name>`.
+By default, the `launch.sh` or `run-checkpoint.sh` script will mount the `local-files` directory under the project root to the `/local-files` directory in the container.
+You can pass in `--mount-dir` to use a different local directory (e.g. `run-checkpoint.sh --mount-dir <dir-to-mount>`).
+Any file under the mounted directory will be accessible in the container.
+The file path will become `file:///local-files/<file-name>`.

-You can run `./test-vlm.sh` to test the VLM API with the default image input.

 ## Connect to the Database